joaofernandomacdowell/head-tail/README.md

 ## Head and Tail

-Little python challenge to reproduce the UNIX commands: head and tail and your options -n and -r.
+Little python challenge to reproduce the UNIX commands: head, tail and your options -n and -r.

 These scripts should read a file as input.
 Examples: